petruspierre/docs.keycloakify.dev/basics/testing-your-theme/with-vite-or-webpack-in-dev-mode.md

 If you don't have Storybook in your project you can also test your theme with the dev server.

-To do that, just uncomment some line in your entrypoint:
+To do that, just uncomment some line in your entry point:

 {% tabs %}
 {% tab title="React – Vite" %}